krpors/gimlet/README.md

 A list of things to be done, or some ideas.
 Not in any particular order.

-1. Fix the way the `QueryTree` and the backed `Query` object tree works?
+#### Milestones for 1.0 release

+1. Splash screen with some funky graphic (should be allowed to be disabled).
+1. Finish up the 'new project' functionality.
+Initial startup should show some kind of landing page.

+#### Next versions

+1. Recent queries: save them in different file.
+1. Multiple select, and multiple sub-query execution.
+For instance, select 4 rows, right click and then select a sub query.
+This will result in 4 new tabs with results.

+#### Nice to haves

+1. Add some kind of list of known JDBC drivers + connection strings.
+This eases up the initial setup of a JDBC connection.
 1. Re-use (make a reference to) a query structure so you can make sort of duplicates, where you make a reference to another query structure for the subqueries.
-1. Add some kind of list of known JDBC drivers + connection strings.
-1. Splash screen with some funky graphic.
 1. Help file/screen.
-1. New project.

 1. Query wizard or something: start by a root query, execute sample query, then hit next to configure the next query, until finished, then a query tree is a result.
-1. "Rotated table" view.
-Handy with many columns.
 1. Easier column selector (hide all/show all)
 1. Syntax highlighter?

-1. Recent queries: save them in different file.
+#### Code cleanups

+1. Fix the way the `QueryTree` and the backed `Query` object tree work?
+1. Moar Javadoc.

 # Other things

 * Mimic network latency: https://wiki.linuxfoundation.org/networking/netem
 * Icons: https://materialdesignicons.com/
+* Mimic network cutoffs by using `socat` as a TCP proxy between Gimlet and the target database host.